 Structure Of The Male And Female Flea

 The male flea is the proud owner of the most complex male genitals known within the animal kingdom.
-The penis itself is supported by rods which allow for east entry into the female flea.
+The penis itself is supported by rods that allow for east entry into the female flea.

-Their bodies feature a shield on the outer portion to protect the reproductive organs and underneath this can be found a clasper which is used to attach the male to a female.
+Their bodies feature a shield on the outer portion to protect the reproductive organs, and underneath this can be found a clasper which is used to attach the male to a female.

 How Do The Males And Females Find One Another?

 The pair will connect initially at the head and then on the lower portion of the body.
-The male will use his antenna and legs in order to restrain the female during the mating process and will often remain like this until the entire ritual is over.
+The male will use his antenna and legs to restrain the female during the mating process and will often remain like this until the entire ritual is over.

 One of the most interesting points about the mating of fleas is that during the process, the female will continue to feed unless she is not interested, in which case she may kick the male and walk away.